PLM Technology

 The One-Sentence Answer

-The Manufacturing Bill of Materials is the structured list of parts, subassemblies, kits, consumables, and process references that defines how the product is built.
-Manufacturing engineering authors it from the eBOM, but it is restructured for the line.
-The dashboard wire harness might be installed at station 12 before the dashboard itself shows up at station 18 — the mBOM separates them even though engineering's eBOM treats the harness as part of the dashboard subassembly.
-A subassembly that engineering shows as one part is sometimes built on the line as three kits assembled at three stations, and the mBOM exposes those three kits as phantom assemblies that exist only in the build process.
-The mBOM carries scrap factors, routing references, work-center identifiers, and the process steps that the line actually performs.
+The Manufacturing Bill of Materials (mBOM) is the structured list of parts, subassemblies, kits, consumables, and process references that defines how the product is built.
+Manufacturing engineering authors it from the EBOM, but it is restructured for the line.
+The dashboard wire harness might be installed at station 12 before the dashboard itself shows up at station 18 — the MBOM separates them even though engineering's EBOM treats the harness as part of the dashboard subassembly.
+A subassembly that engineering shows as one part is sometimes built on the line as three kits assembled at three stations, and the MBOM exposes those three kits as phantom assemblies that exist only in the build process.
+The MBOM carries scrap factors, routing references, work-center identifiers, and the process steps that the line actually performs.
 It is consumed by ERP for procurement planning and by MES for shop-floor execution.

 The Actual Difference